supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

 5. Select the available Subscription and Resource Group, review the values passed in Parameters and then click **Review + Create**.

 6. Once Custom deployment Validation is passed, click on **Create**.
-Wait for the deployment to get completed and review Azure Stack HCI reesource.
+Wait for the deployment to get completed and review Azure Stack HCI resource.